elpassion/ecommerce-ios-demo/README.md

 ## Run

-Open `Demo.xcodeproj` and run `DemoApp` scheme in choosen simulator.
-If you want to run the app on a real device, you need to update code signing configuration first.
+Open `Demo.xcodeproj` and run `EcommerceDemo` scheme in choosen simulator.
+If you want to run demo on a real device, you need to update code signing configuration first.

 ## License